westgoten/the-secret-of-zagan/README.md

-# O Segredo de Zagan
+# The Secret Of Zagan

 A more story and puzzle driven text-based adventure game.
 Only available in Brazilian Portuguese.